VKRM94/XtrmCoach/README.md

 # XtrmCoach

-Duration: Sep 2017 - Dec 2017
+__Duration__: Sep 2017 - Dec 2017

-Description: XtrmCoach is a web application which allows a coach of a sport(s) team to evaluate and analyze the performance of his/her players.
+__Description__: XtrmCoach is a web application which allows a coach of a sport(s) team to evaluate and analyze the performance of his/her players.
 Evaluation is conducted against predefined or custom performance parameters.
 The application displays analysis of one or more player in the form of chart.

-Course: Software System Design and Implementation (Fall 2016)
+__Course__: Software System Design and Implementation (Fall 2016)

-Technologies: AngularJS, Bootstrap, C#, MySQL
+__Technologies__: AngularJS, Bootstrap, C#, MySQL

-Role: Software Developer
+__Role__: Software Developer

-Responsibilities:
+__Responsibilities__:

 • To come up with a product idea, identify it's scope and objective.